typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 ## Service Monitoring

 For best resilience, the ConductR service daemons should be monitored and restarted in the event of failure. [sbt-native-packager](https://github.com/sbt/sbt-native-packager) has experimental [systemd support](http://www.scala-sbt.org/sbt-native-packager/archetypes/java_server/customize.html#systemd-support).
 As systemd support matures, ConductR will made available as a package manged by systemd with restart on failure enabled.
 Until that time, third party daemon monitors can be utilized to provide restart on failure.

+# Upgrading ConductR

+A running cluster can be upgraded without downtime either at the node or cluster level.
+On a per node basis, new updated nodes are introduced to the cluster while the old nodes are removed from the cluster.
+On a per cluster basis, incoming requests are directed from the old cluster to the new cluster using load balancer membership or DNS changes.
+Per node upgrades are generally easier, however they cannot be performed across ConductR releases that are marked as not compatible with previous releases.

+To perform a per node upgrade, introduce new cluster members to the cluster.
+The new nodes could be created with updated versions of Conductr, Java, the Linux operating system or any other component installed during provisioning.
+As old members are removed from the cluster, bundles will be relocated to the new resources.
+Be careful to ensure that sufficient resources for all roles are provisioned.
+Allow time for bundle relocation and replication before removing old members.
+Stopping the sole member providing a role leaves no members for bundles requiring that role to relocate to.
+With no nodes to replicate to and run on, affected bundles would require re-loading of the bundle after the role was re-provisioned in order to run again.

+To perform a per cluster upgrade, build a new cluster in isolation from the current running cluster.
+Once the new cluster is fully prepared, cut-over traffic using DNS, load balancers, routers, etc. Per cluster upgrades may require more complicated strategies for data storage managed by the cluster.